emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 ====

 Whether to use compile code to WebAssembly.
-Set this to 0 to compile to JS instead of wasm.
+Set this to 0 to compile to JS instead of wasm (deprecated).

-Specify -sWASM=2 to target both WebAssembly and JavaScript at the same time.
+Specify -sWASM=2 to target both WebAssembly and JavaScript at the same time (deprecated).
 In that build mode, two files a.wasm and a.wasm.js are produced, and at runtime the WebAssembly file is loaded if browser/shell supports it.
 Otherwise the .wasm.js fallback will be used.

 If WASM=2 is enabled and the browser fails to compile the WebAssembly module, the page will be reloaded in Wasm2JS mode.